FujiNetWIFI/fujinet-hardware/AppleII/FujiApple-DevKit-IDC-20-Rev1/README.md

 The "standard" FujiNet LED's colors are white for Wifi and orange for bus activity.

-The case requires four M2.5x10mm countersunk screws.
+The case requires two M2.5x10mm countersunk screws.
 Longer scews up to 16mm will also work.

 Buying everything in quantity 10 from someplace like AliExpress will be much cheaper, especially if you plan on doing multiple build.
 But here's a Mouser shared project, including a straight IDC-20 connector for the DB19 adapter -  https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=60b4472e9d